 - Write compelling and emotional ad copy.

-According to Google’s Blog, Clarks Americas stated that by using a countdown timer over the Black Friday and Cyber Monday promotional periods, increased their CTR by 32%.
+According to Google’s Blog, Clarks Americas stated that by using a countdown timer over the Black Friday and Cyber Monday promotional periods, they increased their CTR by 32%.

 Urgency creates and increases FOMO (the fear of missing out) that provokes customers to want to take action right away.
 You can easily set up a countdown feature in your Google Ads Campaign.

 Ad extensions increase your ad’s visibility in order to provide additional information about your product or service.
 Combine keywords with other related topics or supply extra information that customers often ask for.

 There are several formats of ad extensions that increase CTR by up to 53%: